Adolph Heinrich Fiegenbaum

 Source: Bureau of Land Management (BLM), General Land Office (GLO) Records Automation web site.
 Accessed April 2003.
 Land patent for Adolphus Fiegenbaum.
 Accession number MO0770_.368; document number 11705.

-The Adolph Heinrich Fiegenbaum family arrived in New Orlean, Louisiana from Germany in June 1834.
+Adolph Heinrich Fiegenbaum, Christine Elisabeth (Peterjohann) Fiegenbaum and their first five children arrived in New Orlean, Louisiana from Germany in June 1834 and travelled up the Mississippi River to Missouri.
 One of the children reported much later in life that the family arrived in St. Louis, Missouri about July 3 or 4.

-By 1841, Adolph's elder brother, Johann Heinrich Fiegenbaum, and his extended family, numbering at least 13 people, had also immigrated to Missouri, settling in the area of Hopewell and Holstein, in neighboring Warren County.
-It appears that Adolph soon moved the few miles further west to be near the rest of the family.
-The land patent shown here for 81.47 acres of land in Warren County, Missouri was issued in St. Louis, Missouri to "Adolphus Fiegenbaum, of Warren County, Missouri" on 1 August 1844.
+By 1841, Adolph's elder brother, Johann Heinrich Fiegenbaum, and his extended family, numbering at least 13 people, had also immigrated to Missouri.
+It appears they settling in the area of Hopewell and Holstein, in neighboring Warren County.

-By the time of the 1850 U.S. federal census, Adolph, Christine and some of his children, were living in Wapello Township, Louisa County, Iowa.
-She died in 1871 in Delaware County, Iowa, and he died in 1877 in Hancock County, Iowa.
+By the time of the 1850 U.S. federal census, Adolph, Christine, and their two youngest sons were living in Wapello Township, Louisa County, Iowa.

 Brief Genealogy